 Some examples of therapies that may qualify include taking insulin, kidney dialysis, and medical foods and formulas.

-Can I Work and Receive the Disability Tax Credit?
+Can I work and receive the Disability Tax Credit?

 Unlike many other disability programs in Canada, you can work and receive the DTC.
 Remember, the program doesn’t focus on your ability to work.
 Instead, it focuses on the severity of your medical condition and how it affects your ability to do the basic activities of daily living.